-- Aae: 67 - Professional Background: Mr. Hinson has served as a member of our board of directors since 2005.
+- Age: 68 - Professional Background: Mr. Hinson has served as a member of our board of directors since 2005.
 Mr. Hinson has been President of YouPlus Media, LLC since June 2009.
-Previously, he served as Chief Executive Officer of Border Media Partners, LLC from 2007 to 2009, was a private financial consultant from 2005 to 2007 and served as Executive Vice President and Chief Financial Officer of Univision Communications Inc., or Univision, from 2004 to 2005.
+He additionally currently serves as the Chief Financial Officer and as a director of IPTalons, Inc, a private company which is in the business of protecting intellectual property and trade secrets, inventions, internal expertise, and know-how against espionage and theft conducted by governments, competitors, and criminal enterprises.
+Previously, he served as Chief Executive Officer of Border Media Partners, LLC from 2007 to 2009, was a private financial consultant from 2005 to 2007 and served as Executive Vice President and Chief Financial Officer of

+Univision Communications Inc., or Univision, from 2004 to 2005.
 He served as Senior Vice President and Chief Financial Officer of Univision Radio, the radio division of Univision, from 2003 to 2004.
-From 1997 to 2003.
-Mr. Hinson served as Senior Vice President and Chief Financial Officer of Hispanic Broadcasting Corporation, which was acquired by Univision in 2003 and became the radio division of Univision.
-Mr. Hinson previously served as a director of Windstream Holdings, Inc., a provider of advanced network communications, from 2006 to 2020, and as a director of Tivo Inc., a provider of entertainment technology
+From 1997 to 2003, Mr. Hinson served as Senior Vice President and Chief Financial Officer of Hispanic Broadcasting Corporation, which was acquired by Univision in 2003 and became the radio division of Univision.
+Mr. Hinson previously served as a director of Windstream Holdings, Inc., a provider of advanced network communications, from 2006 to 2020, and as a director of Tivo Inc., a provider of entertainment technology and audience insights, from 2007 to 2019, and as a director of Ares Commercial Real Estate Corporation, from 2012 to 2014.
+Mr. Hinson additionally serves as a director of several privately-held companies.

-- and audience insights, from 2007 to 2019.
-Mr. Hinson additionally serves as a director of several privately-held companies. - Board Membership Qualifications: Mr. Hinson's qualifications as a director include his professional background and experience, previously held senior executive-level positions, his service on other public company boards, his extensive experience with companies in the media sector, and his financial expertise.
+Board Membership Qualifications: Mr. Hinson's qualifications as a director include his professional background and experience, previously held senior executive-level positions, his service on other public company boards, his extensive experience with companies in the media sector, and his financial expertise.